-AP 2-D Art & Design Course #: 626500
+AP 2-D Art & Design

-Length of time/Credits: 1 Year/10 Credits Prerequisite: Previous art course(s) taken.
+Prerequisite: Previous art course(s) taken.

 Description: Advanced Placement Studio Art 2D Design is a yearlong, rigorous experience designed for students who are seriously interested in the practical experience of art and wish to develop mastery in the concept, composition and execution of their ideas.
 AP Studio Art is not based on a written exam; instead, students submit portfolios for evaluation in early May.
 In building their portfolios students experience a variety of concepts, techniques and approaches designed to help them demonstrate their abilities as well as their versatility with techniques, problem solving and ideation.
 Students develop work for the three sections of the AP Art Portfolio: Breadth, Concentration and Quality.
 Teachers have the flexibility to design their own syllabus taking into account the AP requirements in the course content.